FANG-NZ/Doggo/README.md

 I create my own `ParkGridFieldDetailForm_ItemRequest` class to complete "APPROVE" function.
 Firstly we need to add one 'approve' button via `getFormActions` into bottom toolbar, and we also have to define the method to handle 'doApprove' request.

 Alos I customerise ParkAdmin to manage Park data more easier.
 There is one more `Doggo-Model-Park-Pending` into `managed_models`, so we can view only Parks with Pending Image by clicking tab, it is like filter function.

+To determine which dataobject will be created via CMS, I have to create two classes.
+One is `ParkGridFieldDetailForm` to append new variable into url and create dataobject according to this variable passed. `ParkGridFieldAddNewButton` is to append subclass into url for this case.

 ## Setup